SoCalChristina/MyReads/README.md

 ## Dependencies

-  The following dependencies are used in builiding of this app:
+  The following dependencies are used in building of this app:

   Node js